Get a FREE crypto tax consultation. (Others charge up to $500 for this.)

 Crypto staking and lending

-Crypto staking and lending in the Netherlands is subject to Box 3 taxation unless the taxpayer is a professional trader.
+Crypto staking and lending in the Netherlands are subject to Box 3 taxation unless the taxpayer is a professional trader.
 Crypto lending follows the treatment of an ordinary loan, which means that either the loan is an asset subject to Box 3 taxation (and the interest is not taxed separately) or, in the case of crypto professionals, Box 1 taxation, in which case the interest is taxed.

 Crypto as payment for goods and services